 - Employment category

 - Non-tenure track

-Swarthmore College invites applications to fill a three-year position as Visiting Assistant Professor of Russian, beginning August 2022, with the possibility of extension for a second three-year term.
-Teaching load is 2/2.
-Specialization in any area of Russian literature and culture; candidates with additional areas of expertise will be especially attractive.
+Swarthmore College invites applications to fill a three-year position as Visiting Assistant Professor of Russian, beginning August 2024, with the possibility of extension for a second three-year term.
+The position carries a 2/2 teaching load (two courses per semester).
+Specialization in any area of Russian or Russophone literature and culture; candidates with additional areas of expertise will be especially attractive.

 Swarthmore College is a highly selective liberal arts college located only eleven miles from the heart of Philadelphia.
 The College, whose mission combines academic rigor with social responsibility, is committed to excellence through diversity in its educational programs and employment practices.
 Swarthmore actively seeks and welcomes applications from candidates with exceptional qualifications, particularly those with demonstrable commitments to a more inclusive society and world.
 Applicants from traditionally underrepresented groups are strongly encouraged to apply.
 For more information on Faculty Diversity and Excellence at Swarthmore, see http://www.swarthmore.edu/faculty-diversity-excellence/information-candidates-new-faculty

-Essential qualifications include: native or near native proficiency in both English & Russian, commitment to undergraduate education, lively classroom presence, experience teaching language and literature/culture in North America at the university level, evidence of scholarly promise.
-PhD in hand by August 2022 required.
+Essential qualifications include: native or near-native proficiency in both English & Russian, commitment to undergraduate education, lively classroom presence, experience teaching language and literature/culture in North America at the university level, and evidence of scholarly promise.
+PhD in hand by August 2024 is required.

-The strongest candidates will be expected to demonstrate a commitment to creative teaching and an active research program that speaks to and motivates undergraduates from diverse backgrounds.
+The strongest candidates will demonstrate a commitment to creative teaching and an active research program that speaks to and motivates undergraduates from diverse backgrounds.

-Please send cover letter, CV, copy of graduate transcript, and three letters of recommendation via Interfolio https://apply.interfolio.com/96533
+Please send a cover letter, CV, copy of graduate transcript, a brief research statement, and three letters of recommendation to apply.interfolio.com/137123.

 Address cover letter to: